aptivator/ip-to-domain/README.md

 **Note:** On par with below instruction, a suite of tests located in the `test` folder can also be used as documentation for using the utility.

-1. npm install the package directly from GitHub:
+1. Install the package directly from GitHub:

 ```
 npm install git+ssh://git@github.com:aptivator/ip-to-domain.git
 ```

-2. include the utility in your code:
+2. Include the utility in the code:

 ```javascript
 const path       = require('path');